InfoSecInnovations/project-fantastic/README.md

 **PLEASE NOTE: a lot of the documentation is out of date because the project is still changing a lot, we're trying to keep this README relevant, but there's no guarantee regarding the other docs until the project is a bit more stable.**

 ## Known issues

-- Attempting to run `npm i` after the project has already been installed can result in errors.
-A workaround that seems to solve this is to delete all node_modules directories and all package-lock.json files from the project directory (just skip any that can't be deleted, this is due to symlinks).
-Alternatively, try deleting the whole repo and cloning it again.

 - Re-installing the project deletes the database and custom config as we haven't yet provided a way to gracefully upgrade.